AdvanceFTeam/Script_Searcher_Discord_Bot/README.md

 ## License

-This project is licensed under the MIT License - meaning you can feel free to customize it further to match your bot's features and specifications
+This project is licensed under the MIT License - meaning you can feel free to customize it further to match your bot's features and specifications.
+NOTE: Just give a little credit to us just for support that's all.

 ---